srinivashappy/ncss/README.md

 - Team members without uniform naming conventions
 - Missing context to the project's layout and structure
-- Big ball of mud
+- Big ball of mud (everything in a single file)
 - Lack of inline documentation

 Getting started
 ---------------

-There is no specification the use **hyphen**, **underscore** or **camelcase** for your classes - this is upon your personal preference.
-We recommended to stay in the language's native style and go with **hyphen**.
+There is no specification the use **hyphen**, **underscore** or **camelcase** for your classes - this should be upon your personal preference, we recommended to use the language's native hyphen style.

 Named Cascading Style Sheets are divided to:

 - [Structural classes](#structural-classes)
 - [Type classes](#type-classes)